About the UKSPF

 • Improving Employability: match business demand and skills supply

-• Cross cutting themes include innovation, climate change and net zero.
+• Cross cutting themes include innovation, climate change and net zero, and growth for all.

 Medway’s UKSPF priority themes

-Our Year 3 investment plan identifies the following priorities and themes for UKSPF applications.
+Our Year 4 programme identifies the following priorities and intervention themes for UKSPF applications.
+These have been updated slightly from previous years to reflect changes from government.

-All applications must include at least one of the following numbered interventions under one of the priorities set out below to be eligible for funding.
+All applications must include at least one of the following numbered interventions from one of the priorities set out below to be eligible for funding.

 Priority 1: Communities and Place